strimzi/strimzi.github.io/_posts/2018-07-25-strimzi-0-5-0-release.md

     # ...
 ```

 When deploying the Kafka cluster in the public Cloud (i.e. Amazon, Azure and GCP), it means spreading brokers across different availability zones which can be compared to the physical racks.
+More information on the official Kubernetes [web site](https://kubernetes.io/docs/setup/multiple-zones/).

 # Affinity and Tolerations

 Having Kafka brokers colocated on the same nodes with some other applications running on the same Kubernetes/OpenShift cluster can cause some issues like the _noisy neighbour_ phenomenon.
 This is really a problem when these applications are intensively utilizing the same resource - for example network bandwidth or disk I/O.

-Thanks to the support for affinity and tolerations in the 0.5.0 release, it's now possible to fix all the above problems.
+Thanks to the support for affinity and tolerations in the 0.5.0 release, it is now possible to control the scheduling of your brokers to alleviate this problem, or even dedicate certain nodes in your cluster just for Kafka.
 You'll get more information about this new feature in a dedicated blog post.

 # Cluster Operator handling RBAC

-The Cluster Operator is now in charge to handle RBAC resource so `ServiceAccount`, `RoleBinding` and `ClusterRoleBindings` for Kafka pods and for Topic Operator pods which need permissions for accessing resources (i.e. ConfigMap, Node, ...).
+The Cluster Operator is in charge of handling RBAC resources (`ServiceAccount`, `RoleBinding` and `ClusterRoleBindings`) for Kafka pods and for Topic Operator pods which need permissions for accessing resources (i.e. `ConfigMap`, `Node`, ...).

-An important thing to notice is that the `ClusterRoleBindings` have the need to specify the namespace where the `ServiceAccount` lives for binding it to a specific `ClusterRole`.
+An important thing to notice is that the `ClusterRoleBindings` have the need to specify the namespace where the Cluster Operator's `ServiceAccount` lives for binding it to a specific `ClusterRole`.
 The provided example YAML files specify the default `myproject` namespace as the following:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1beta1